M-arcus/cloudron-docs/knowledgebase/docs/apps/monica.md

 Monica is setup by default to be single user.
 However one can enable user registration and thus makes the app mulit-user aware.

-To enable user registration, open the webterminal of your app instance through the Cloudron dashboard and run the following command:
+To enable user registration, open the webterminal of your app instance through the Cloudron dashboard and add the following variable in `/app/data/env`:
 ```
-echo "APP_DISABLE_SIGNUP=false" > /app/data/.env.overrides
+APP_DISABLE_SIGNUP=false
 ```

 Then restart the app with the restart button on the top of the webterminal.
 Now you should see a sign-up link in the login page.